cscannell-inacloud/Microsoft-Teams-Docs/teams/botapis.md

 await context.PostAsync($"People in this conversation: {sb.ToString()}");
 ```

+>Note: GetTeamsConversationMembersAsync(teamId, tenantId) is still implemented in the SDK but is deprecated.
+You should migrate your code to use the single-argument method.

 #### Node SDK sample

 Note: this sample uses [the new Microsoft Teams Node.js SDK](https://www.npmjs.com/package/botbuilder-teams):